Saumalkol (Karasor Basin)

-Saumalkol (Саумалкөл; Саумалколь) is a salt lake in Karkaraly District, Karaganda Region, Kazakhstan.
+Saumalkol (Саумалкөл; Саумалколь) is a salt lake in northwestern Karkaraly District, Karaganda Region, Kazakhstan.

 The lake is located 50 km to the northwest of Karkaraly city.
 The nearest inhabited place is Saumalkol railway station 5 km to the southwest.
 The lake is a 2171 ha Important Bird Area part of the Korgalzhyn Nature Reserve.

 Geography

 Saumalkol is an endorheic lake in the central Kazakh Uplands.
 It lies at the feet of the southern slopes of the Ayr Mountains.
-Located 8 km to the west of the western end of lake Karasor, it is the second largest of the lakes of a vast depression.
+Located 8 km to the west of the western end of lake Karasor, it is the second largest of the lakes of the Karasor Basin, a vast depression.
 The southern shore of the lake is flat, but the northern is steep with up to 15 m high cliffs.
+There is a small peninsula in the northern shore.
 The lake is shallow, with a maximum depth of 3 m to 5 m.
 Its water is salty and hard and the bottom of the lake is muddy, having a smell of hydrogen sulfide.

 The lake is fed mainly by snow and groundwater.
 Two rivers having their sources in the Ayr Mountains, a 23 km long and a 10 km long one, flow from the northwest into the lake.
 They dry up in the summer.
-There is a small peninsula in the northern shore.
+156 km long river Zharly used to flow from the south into the lake, but presently its waters get lost in the ground before reaching it.